We receive many queries and requests from parents, school and childcare staff, about caring for a food allergic child outside the home environment.

 - (if prescribed) 2 in date adrenaline autoinjectors

-- a food allergy action plan for the student.
+- an action plan for the student.

 All these items should be stored unlocked and easily accessible to all staff.